Russia promises 'silence' for Ukrainians to flee battered cities

 Civilians fled the besieged city of Sumy on Tuesday in the first successful "humanitarian corridor" opened since Russia's invasion.
 Ukraine accused Russian forces of shelling another evacuation route, from Mariupol in the south of the country.

-Russia - the world's second-largest exporter of crude - has warned the cost will skyrocket further if the West implements bans.

-Despite the prospect of higher household bills, U.S. President Joe Biden said Russian President Vladimir Putin needed to face consequences for the assault.
+Despite the prospect of higher household bills, U.S. President Joe Biden said his Russian counterpart Vladimir Putin needed to face consequences for the assault.

 "The American people will deal another powerful blow to Putin's war machine," he said.